Joker-KP/com.broadlink/README.txt

-Use Homey together with Broadlink devices
+Enhance your living space: Effortlessly connect Broadlink devices with Homey for smarter automation.

 In the application settings, there are flag to enable logging :